Joseph Crespino: Early life and education

 Crespino was raised in Macon, Mississippi.
 His father, Bobby Crespino, played football at the University of Mississippi and then later in the NFL.
 Crespino attended Central Academy in Macon from 1977 to 1985, The McCallie School in Chattanooga, Tennessee, from 1986 to 1990, and Northwestern University (1990–1994), where he earned a bachelor of arts degree.
 He earned an MEd from the University of Mississippi in 1996, and a PhD from Stanford University in 2002.

 Career

 From 1994 to 1996, Crespino was a member of the Mississippi Teacher Corps, where he taught 11th-grade American history at Gentry High School in Indianola, Mississippi.

 Crespino is a professor of history at Emory University in Atlanta, where he holds the Jimmy Carter Chair in American History.
 He received the Undergraduate Teaching Award from the Emory Center for Teaching and Curricular Excellence in 2009.

+He has been named a Top Young Historian by the History News Network at George Mason University.

+Personal life

 His wife is Mississippi-born singer-songwriter Caroline Herring.